krishna-saini/My_DSA_Notes/Design_DS_with_test_case/BFS DFS/README.md

 - can be implemented using stack or recursion

 - may get lost in an infinite branch and never make it to the solution node
-- DFS is generally more memory-efficient compared to BFS as it explores deeply before backtracking
+- DFS is generally more memory-efficient compared to BFS as it explores deeply before backtracking.
+DFS only needs to keep track of nodes along the current path, while BFS needs to store all nodes at the current level.

+#### TC & SC
 - TC - The algorithm visits each node exactly once, performing a constant amount of work for each node (pushing to and popping from the stack, and adding the node's value to the result array).- O(n)
 - SC - The space complexity is determined by the maximum size of the stack, which depends on the height of the tree. in worst case (fully unbalanced tree )- O(n) in avg case - O(logn)

+#### Applications
+- used where memory efficiency is priority. for eg, When the tree is very wide.
+For instance, in a social network with many connections, DFS can explore deep relationships without overwhelming memory resources.
+- If the target node lies deep within the graph/tree, DFS can find it efficiently.
+DFS dives deep into one branch before backtracking, making it well-suited for situations where the solution is far from the starting point.
+This approach is useful in scenarios like maze solving or exploring deep dependencies in a project.

 ### BFS
 - output - 1 2 3 4 5 6 7
 - It starts at the tree root and explores the neighbor nodes first at the current level, before moving to the next level neighbors

+#### Applications
 - Extra memory, usually a queue, is needed to keep track of the child nodes that were encountered but not yet explored.BFS is typically implemented iteratively.
 - eg:- in a chess endgame, a chess engine may build the game tree from the current position by applying all possible moves and use breadth-first search to find a win position for White
-- Implicit trees (such as game trees or other problem-solving trees) may be of infinite size; breadth-first search is guaranteed to find a solution node if one exists.
+- Implicit trees (such as game trees or other problem-solving trees) may be of infinite size/very deep tree; breadth-first search is guaranteed to find a solution node if one exists.
+- If the target node is near the starting point, BFS can find it quickly.
+BFS explores all nodes at the current depth level before moving to the next, ensuring that the closest nodes are checked first.
+This makes BFS efficient for finding solutions that are near the root.
+For example, in a social network, if you’re looking for immediate friends, BFS will quickly identify them by exploring all first-degree connections before moving on to second-degree connections.
 - BFS is guaranteed to find the shortest path between the starting node and any other reachable node in an unweighted graph.
 - It is optimal for finding the shortest path.
+It explores all nodes at the current depth level, ensuring that the first time it reaches the target node, it has found the shortest path.
+This makes BFS ideal for applications where the shortest path is crucial(time + resources), such as in GPS navigation systems or emergency response planning
 - It requires more memory to keep track of all the nodes at the current level.

+#### TC & SC
 - space complexity of the algorithm will be O(W) for the queue, where W is the maximum number of nodes on any level.
 The space complexity of the above algorithm will be O(N) as we need to return a list containing the level order traversal.
 - The time complexity of the above algorithm is O(N), where N is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once